The Kentucky Sheep and Wool Producers and the New River Valley Sheep Group will this year to conduct a Wool Pool.

 Who is the buyer of the wool?

-Keese International won the bid for this year's wool pool.
-Keese International is a wool buying company out of Texas.
-They have been the successful bidder for the last several years.
+Chargeurs Wool USA Inc won the bid for this year's wool pool.
+Chargeurs is a wool buying company out of South Carolina.

 What makes the wool pool a good place to market my wool?

-The Tennessee Wool Pool has received a good price in recent years which is due to the associations efforts to market a quality product.
-This effort includes careful grading, eliminating hair or kemp from the wool, avoiding mixing dark wool fibers in the white wool, and marketing clean wool.
+The Wool Pool has received a good price in recent years which is due to the associations efforts to market a quality product.
+In fact, wool pool prices have been as high as $0.38/lb higher than general market price!
+Efforts includes careful grading, eliminating hair or kemp from the wool, avoiding mixing dark wool fibers in the white wool, and marketing clean wool.
 Please keep these points in mind as you prepare your wool clip for this year's wool pool.
 Baling of the wool has also made the pool more attractive to buyers.
 Baling makes the wool easier to handle and ship.